defold/assets-defold/README.md

 # assets-defold

 This project contains the Defold logos in various sizes, for use on splash screens or as other kinds of in-game promotions for the engine.
 The project also contains an example of a few ways the Defold logo could be used.
+The use of the Defold logo is subject to compliance with the [Defold Licence Terms](https://www.defold.com/terms-and-conditions).

 The project can be used as a project dependency.
 Add `https://github.com/defold/assets-defold/archive/master.zip` to your list of project dependencies in `game.project`.